EthanGuo666/SparkNewsAnalysis/README.md

 ### 3. Statistics and visualization

 This step contains three features:
-- ① TopN titles in a category;
+- ① Analyze TopN titles in a category;
-- ② TopN words in a category;
+- ② Analyze TopN words in a category;
-- ③ Location distribution.
+- ③ Analyze Location distribution.

 Which are easy to understand.